julawson/conservation_farming_totoaba/README.md

 # Substantial gains and little downside from farming of *Totoaba macdonaldi*

-Scripts and other files relevant to *Conservation farming presents a low risk, high reward alternative after fifty years of failed regulatory interventions for totoaba (Totoaba macdonaldi)* (Lawson et al, 2023) are detailed here.
+Scripts and other files relevant to *Substantial gains and little downside from farming of Totoaba macdonaldi* (Lawson et al, 2023) are detailed here.

 ## Data prep and initial conditions (script: `1_Parameters.Rmd`)